DeepRegNet/DeepReg/docs/source/tutorial/registration.md

 Image registration is the process of mapping the coordinate system of one image into another image.
 A registration method takes a pair of images as input, denoted as moving and fixed images.
-In this tutorial, we register the moving image into the fixed image, i.e. maping the coordinates of the moving image onto the fixed image.
+In this tutorial, we register the moving image into the fixed image, i.e. mapping the coordinates of the moving image onto the fixed image.

 <!---
 @Yunguan